 My hardship started in September of 2007 with a pregnancy disease that birthed at five weeks and proceeded to torment me for 31 weeks thereafter.
 During that anguish my skin was pale green, my mind a twisted mess of nausea, and relief was too far to be seen; I literally was fighting to just exist.
 Being dependent on others to help me function, let alone trust, made me feel like a failure.
-Things like, I can’t even take care of myself, swarmed my thoughts.
-Any physical excursion or consumption, of even water, was a cautious and fear-provoked decision.
+Things like I can’t even take care of myself, swarmed my thoughts.
+Any physical excursion or consumption, or even water, was a cautious and fear-provoked decision.
 My ribs pierced from wrenching, and dehydration was the foremost threat.

-The instant my healthy 7.1 pound baby boy was born, the sickness disappeared.
+The instant my healthy 7.1-pound baby boy was born, the sickness disappeared.
 Yet, the mental anguish was far from healing.
 Have you experienced an event like this in your life?
 Was it an illness, an unexpected break-up, a massive hit to your bank account, or a loss of something that meant so dear to you?
 I think the worse of it all is when it’s done, when we think we made it through, after-shocks sucker-punch us with unforeseen triggers we didn’t see coming.

 When things don’t go our way

 Answers to ‘how was I going to recover my confidence and courage’ slowly inflated my hope.
 Those answers didn’t come from a special diet, therapist, or medical doctor.
 The true answers came from one source, Jesus.
-He had a plan that didn’t match up with ours and I had to trust Him.

-You see when I prayed before our second pregnancy, I didn’t hear a “Yes” like I did with our first.
+You see when I prayed before our second pregnancy, I didn’t hear a “Yes” as I did with our first.
 With our first baby, my husband and I waited eight years before I drummed up the courage to even pray about it.
 And when I did pray, I heard a clear “Yes!”
 But the second go around, I heard a solid “No”.
-Of course I didn’t want to believe it, a no to another child?
+Of course, I didn’t want to believe it, a no to another child?
 That doesn’t make sense!
 So I took my destiny into my own hands.
 And it didn’t turn out as planned…

 Bit by bit I had to rebuild my confidence and courage using my anguish as building blocks and my faith as mortar.
-Jesus didn’t come down from a cloud and profoundly say, “You are healed child”.
+Jesus didn’t come down from a cloud and profoundly say, “You are healed, child”.
 I certainly would have accepted that if He did!
 It was through His followers who physically passed His love on.
 He used other people in subtle ways to comfort my broken heart and body.
-Jesus equips us to love, and honestly that’s all he wants us to do, is love.
+Jesus equips us to love, and honestly, that’s all he wants us to do, is love.
 In 1 Corinthians 13:7-8 Paul says, “It always protects, always trusts, always hopes, always perseveres.
 Love never fails.”
 (NIV)